 TurboTax Tip: If you require assistance preparing your return, you may qualify to participate in the IRS's Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly programs, which offer free tax help.

 How can seniors manage their IRAs and RMDs?

 Deferring taxes on your retirement savings doesn't last forever.
 In the past, seniors needed to begin taking distributions from retirement accounts at age 70 1/2.

-Now, after the SECURE Act, you must generally start taking distributions beginning in the year you turn 72.
+Now, after the SECURE Act, you must generally start taking distributions beginning in the year you turn 72, or 73 if you reach age 72 after December 31, 2022.
 These mandatory distributions are called required minimum distributions (RMDs).
 The law requires you to take a minimum amount of money out by April 1 of the year after you turn 72 and then make annual distributions by December 31 of each year.